RIOT-OS/riot-course/slides/tutorial-summit-security/summit-tutorial.md

 ## Exercise: Compute a Hash with SHA-256 and SHA3-256

+- Some configurations of SHA-3 and SHA-2 are typically used on low-power IoT devices.

-Follow the instructions in the notebook **riot/security/hash/hash.ipynb**
+- Follow the instructions in the notebook **riot/security/hash/hash.ipynb**

 ---

 ## Exercise: Sign / Verify a Digital Signature with ed25519

+- Elliptic Curve Crypto is preferred on low-end IoT devices.

+- A popular solution here is the Edwards curve Digital Signature Algorithm (EdDSA), a variant of the Schnorr signature scheme, on the ed25519 curve.

-Follow the instructions in the notebook **riot/security/signature/signature.ipynb**
+- Follow the instructions in the notebook **riot/security/signature/signature.ipynb**

 ---

 ## Exercise: Encrypt / Decrypt a Message using AES128 (CTR Mode)

+- AES is a popular solution for symmetric cryptography on low-end IoT devices.

-Follow the instructions in the notebook **riot/security/encyption/encyption.ipynb**
+- Follow the instructions in the notebook **riot/security/encyption/encyption.ipynb**

 ---